ernesttan1976/museum/README.md

 };
 ```

-The create() function first checks the length of the password provided in the request body.
-If it's less than 5 characters, it responds with a 400 Bad Request status code and a JSON object containing an error message.
+The create() function firstly checks the length of the password provided in the request body.
+If it's less than 5 characters/numbers, it responds with a 400 Bad Request status code and a JSON object containing an error message.
 If the password is long enough, the function tries to create a new user in the database using the User.create() method, passing in the request body as the data to be stored.
 If the user is created successfully, it creates a payload object containing the user and signs it with a JSON Web Token using the jwt.sign() method.
 The signed token is then returned in the response with a 201 Created status code.
 If an error occurs during user creation, such as a database error, it responds with a 500 Internal Server Error status code and returns the error as a JSON object.

 The login() function attempts to find a user in the database with the specified email using the User.findOne() method.
 If the user is not found, it responds with a 401 Unauthorized status code and a JSON object containing a message property with the value "No user found, Please sign up."
 If a user is found, it compares the password provided in the request body with the user's stored password using the bcrypt.compare() method.
 If the passwords match, it creates a payload object containing the user and signs it with a JSON Web Token using the jwt.sign() method.
 The signed token is then returned in the response with a 200 OK status code.
 If the passwords don't match, it responds with a 401 Unauthorized status code and a JSON object containing a message property with the value "Wrong password."
 If an error occurs during the login process, such as a database error, it responds with a 500 Internal Server Error status code and returns the error as a JSON object.